Oral Cancer Screenings

 Certain habits or lifestyle choices can put you at a greater risk for developing oral cancer.
 Risk factors do not immediately equate to an oral cancer diagnosis, however, but they do increase your chances.

-Common risk factors are:
+Common oral cancer risk factors are:

 • Use of tobacco products (cigarettes, cigars, and chewing tobacco or dip)